ringarochkryss/artstore/README.md

 in the beautiful surroundins visiting local artists and buying art.
 This year nobody can dot that.
 This site has a virtual gallery displaying art for everyone who can't travel to the gallery in person.
 The Art Images is enlarged on hover, it's both to improve the experience for everyone and also a help to visitors with poor vision.
 After all those who are most locked in right now is the elderly and they often have trouble seeing small items.

 * **Event info:** Consumers can read about Art Events such as masterclasses and charity art meets.
+Events is ordered by date and presented in a table.

 * **Art News:** There is a couple of good radio shows at the Swedish Radio about art.
 Here they are gathered on one site with info and image from the latest episode.
 So instead of going from site to site on
 Swedish Radio here is one site on wich you can view them all.
 The description of these episodes is actually the latest art news and if you want to listen to the episode there is a link to Swedish Radio broadcasting site.